stacieherrington/friends-fur-real/README.md

 - Integrated payment of adoption fees.
 - Visitor can set preferred maximum distance for location sort.
 - Rescue organizations can customize their adoption/foster applications.
+- Allow account holders to change email and/or password.
+- Forgot password email with password reset link.

 ## Project initialization